mikamai/bracket_graph/README.md

 ghaph = BracketGraph::Graph.new(bracket_size, need_third_fourth_match: true)
 ```

 This will create a classical Single Elimination graph but with the `#third_fourth_match` valorized.
-This seat is standalone tree with his starting seats linked to main tree only by the `loser_to` reference in the semi-finals.
+This seat represent a standalone tree with two starting seats in the `from` attribute linked to the main tree only by the `loser_to` reference in the semi-finals.

 ```ruby
 graph.third_fourth_match # => BracketGraph::Seat for the third and fourth match
 ```

+The `position` for this match is the double of the `graph.root` because is the first free position

 ## Double Elimination Bracket